 Supporting Research in Pain Management for Veterans and Military Service Members

-Implementation Facilitation of Screening, Brief Intervention, and Referral to Treatment for Pain Management for Veterans Separating from Military Service
+Implementation Facilitation of Screening, Brief Intervention, and Referral to Treatment for Pain Management for Veterans Separating from Military Service (M2VA-PCP)

 Project Summary